 Here at Burning Springs, the first oil well in North America was drilled.
 Some historians think it beat Drake's famous well in Pennsylvania in production by a day.

 It's also the oldest producing oil well in the U.S., though it operates only on special occasions.

 As many as 15,000 inhabitants lived here at the outbreak of the Civil War, though by war's end, only a handful of buildings remained, survivors of a hellish conflagration set by Confederate troops.

 The "Burning Springs Mystery," as it was called by the late author and historian Louis Reed, an attorney and executive secretary for Senator Chapman Revercomb (1895-1979), concerns the almost-complete lack of information that would regard the destruction of the town and the nature of the fall of its wealthy and eccentric founder, Colonel John Castelli Rathbone.

-What follows is a long inquiry into the mystery published by Reed in the 1970s, emended slightly for grammar and context.
-Because of this story's exceptional length, we're dividing it into three sections.
+What follows is a lengthy inquiry into the mystery published by Reed in the 1970s, amended slightly for grammar and context.
+Because of this story's extraordinary length, we're dividing it into three sections.

 THE BURNING SPRINGS MYSTERY